 Personal loans are unsecured loans, which means you don’t need to use your house as collateral to qualify.
 Your interest rate and qualification are based on your credit score.
 And funding comes quickly; once you agree to the terms, many lenders deposit money straight into your account in as little as a day.

 However, since personal loans are based on your credit score, it’s possible you could qualify for a loan with a very high interest rate if your creditworthiness is rated fair to poor.
 Some lenders also charge fees for application processing, late payments and even prepayments.
-When reviewing personal loan lenders, take note of which providers charge fewer fees.
+When reviewing personal loan lenders, take note of which providers charge fewer fees for home improvement loans with bad credit.

 2. Home equity line of credit (HELOC)